United Kingdom–United States relations: Radio

-In the past before the Second World War, connections between the United States and the United Kingdom in the radio industry was virtually unheard of.
-Radio in the UK was not influenced by the US, due to the vast distance, and the only regular services that were heard was the BBC and the "pirate" station Radio Luxembourg.

-When the Americans joined the war as part of the Allies, some soldiers were billeted in the UK in which the BBC provided programming for these people.
+In the past, before the Second World War, connections between the United States and the United Kingdom in the radio industry were virtually unheard of.
+Radio in the UK was not influenced by the US, due to the vast distance, and the only regular services that were heard were the BBC and the "pirate" station Radio Luxembourg.
+When the Americans joined the war as part of the Allies, some soldiers were billeted in the UK, in the BBC provided programming for these people.
 So the Forces Programme, broadcast many popular American variety shows such as Charlie McCarthy, The Bob Hope Show, and The Jack Benny Program.
-As the Forces Programme, and the subsequent General Forces Programme, was easily available for civilians they were also heard by domestic audiences.

-After the War in 1946 on the Home Service, the BBC started to broadcast the factual programme Letter from America, which was presented by Alistair Cooke, bring informing about the States to British audiences until Cook's death in 2004.
-It was one of the BBC's longest-running radio programmes, broadcasting on the Home Service, and continuing on BBC Radio 4.
+As the Forces Programme, and the subsequent General Forces Programme, was easily available for civilians, they were also heard by domestic audiences.
+After the War in 1946 on the Home Service, the BBC started to broadcast the factual programme Letter from America, which was presented by Alistair Cooke, bringing information about the States to British audiences until Cooke died in 2004.
+It was one of the BBC's longest-running radio programmes, broadcasting on the Home Service, and continuing BBC Radio 4.
 It was also relayed on the BBC World Service.
 The programme itself was based on a similar programme by Alistair Cooke in the 1930s for American listeners about life in the UK on the NBC Red Network.
 After Letter from America, the BBC continued with a factual programme about the States in Americana from 2009 to 2011, presented by the resident American correspondent.

 As of 2019, the BBC co-produced with Public Radio International and WGBH Boston, a weekly factual programme called The World, which is broadcast on various American public radio stations.
 Parts of the show are put together for a shorter programme called Boston Calling, which is available on Radio 4 and the domestic feed of the World Service.
 There have been attempts in the past to bring British formats to American audiences, such as the News Quiz USA.
 From 2005 to 2011, a time-shifted version of BBC Radio 1 was available on Sirius satellite radio.
 While in the UK, A Prairie Home Companion (called Garrison Keillor's Radio Show) was available weekly from 2002 on BBC7 to 2016, on BBC Radio 4 Extra.

-There has been a number of American personalities that have been on British airwaves including music journalist Paul Gambaccini, disc jockey Suzi Quattro and comedians Rich Hall and Greg Proops.
-While New Zealand-born disc jockey Zane Lowe, who spent much of career in the UK was recruited to Apple's Beats 1 station in the United States.
+There have been several American personalities that have been on British airwaves, including music journalist Paul Gambaccini, disc jockey Suzi Quattro, and comedians Rich Hall and Greg Proops.
+While New Zealand-born disc jockey Zane Lowe, who spent much of his career in the UK, was recruited to Apple's Beats 1 station in the United States.